ved-sharma/SQL_BigQuery_Jupyter/README.md

-# Running SQL queries on BigQuery data

-We will be running SQL queries on BigQuery data from a Jupyter notebook.
+# Running SQL queries on BigQuery data from a Jupyter notebook

 First [Connect Jupyter notebook to BigQuery API](https://github.com/ved-sharma/BigQuery_Jupyter_notebook_setup), if you haven't already done that.